sobotka/filmic-blender/README.md

 Almost all of the Adobe PDF specification blend modes in the ***Mix*** node are also display referred and are broken for Cycles rendering.
 That includes but is not limited to Overlay, Screen, and other such modes.

+# Viewing in Other Applications

+If you wish to tag Filmic still imagea for propeely colour managed viewers, an ICC profile that uses REC.709 primaries, white point, and specifies a 2.2 power function is appropriate. [https://github.com/ellelstone/elles_icc_profiles/blob/master/profiles/sRGB-elle-V2-g22.icc](Elle Stone has such a profile located in her GitHub).
+The canonized sRGB ICC profile is not a match.
+Simply assign the profile to your generated image.
+Do not convert.

 # Issues

 Please post any and all issues to the issue tracker at GitHub.